ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**7.3.3**

+- Fixed a potential cascading error while trying to set up language for a CatalogBoilerplate which never received name tokens.
+- Updated R2API dependency to 5.0.6 (now using split assembly).
+	- Replaced deprecated R2API.CommandHelper with base RoR2's SearchableAttribute.
+- Updated BepInExPack dependency to 5.4.2103.

 **7.3.2**

 - Various fixes and improvements to ConCmds `ir_sim` and `ir_sqm`: